petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 PRETTY_NAME="Ubuntu 22.04 LTS"
 ```
 Please ensure your Linux distribution and kernel version are listed in the table above.
-Note: Refer to the troubleshooting section at the end of the document for instructions on how to set the
-6.5 kernel as the default (at every boot time) on the NvV5 V710 GPU instance.
 >[!Note]
+>Refer to the troubleshooting section at the end of the document for instructions on how to set the
+>6.5 kernel as the default (at every boot time) on the NvV5 V710 GPU instance.

+>[!Note]
 >If you plan to run the graphics workload, use the Linux distribution with graphics enabled (e.g., Ubuntu-22.04-desktop-amd64.iso).
 ### 3. Troubleshooting
 This section will outline troubleshooting techniques to address issues that may arise during the driver installation process.
-If you are using the Kernel 6.8, follow the below steps to remove it
+If you are using the Kernel 6.8, follow the below steps to downgrade to kernel 6.5.
-Run the following command
+Run the following command to check for installed kernels on the VM
 ```bash
 $ dpkg --list | egrep -i --color 'linux-image|linux-headers|linux-modules' | awk '{ print $2 }'
 ```